 Empirical studies show that warm, nurturing, and responsive parents who show unconditional love and acceptance tend to have children who act prosocially.

-Children are more likely to develop a secure attachment and accept their parents’ expectations.
-The feeling of being close to and related to their parents also helps them internalize their parents’ values15.
+Children with responsive parents are more likely to develop a secure attachment and accept their parents’ expectations.
+Positive relationships with their parents help them internalize their parents’ values15.

-Parents who are sensitive and responsive model how to show concern for others.
-Their children tend to develop empathy and show more concern for others16.
+Parents who show sensitivity and thoughtfulness model how to show concern for others.
+Their children tend to develop empathy and show more concerns for others16.

-Using reasoning to discipline avoids the hostility and oppositional behavior that strong punitive discipline provokes.
-Children are more likely to accept prosocial expectations when they are taught the reasons behind them.
+Children are more likely to accept prosocial expectations when they are taught the reasons behind them. p

-Children who realize their actions have an impact on others and develop empathy for those around them are likely to engage in prosocial behavior18.
+Children who realize their actions have an impact on others and develop empathy for those around them are more likely to engage in proactive prosocial actions18.

 Parental modeling of prosocial behavior can inspire children to emulate it19.

-For example, children who volunteer are likely to have parents who also volunteer20.
+A study finds that children who do volunteer work are likely to have parents who also volunteer20.
 The children of empathic parents tend to be empathic themselves21.

 Labeling and attributing